Chief Dawid Stuurman International Airport: History

 A historical highlight was the first flight from Cape Town to Port Elizabeth in 1917, made by Major Allister Mackintosh Miller.
 At that time, this was considered a long-distance flight, and it heralded the start of the civil aviation industry in Port Elizabeth.
 This flight and many more has been captured on canvas by Ron Belling and is on display at the Ron Belling Art Gallery.

 Port Elizabeth Airport was established in 1929 in close proximity to the city.
 It was initially founded by Lieutenant Colonel Miller, who needed an airfield to operate his postal service between the city and Cape Town.
 It was only officially opened some nine years later, in 1936, boasting a single runway, one hangar and a concrete apron.
 However, the foundations of this infrastructure will be removed to make room for additional vehicle parking.

-During World War II, the airfield was extended to accommodate 42 Air School of the Royal Air Force and 6 Squadron South African Air Force on the southern and eastern sides of the field.
+During World War II, the airfield was extended to accommodate 42 Air School of the Royal Air Force as part of the British Commonwealth Air Training Plan and 6 Squadron South African Air Force on the southern and eastern sides of the field.
 Commercial operations were conducted from the northern side.
 In 1954, it saw the landing of the first jet-propelled aircraft - five De Havilland Vampire FB9s.

 Construction of the permanent terminal buildings, runways and an air traffic control building began in 1950.
 The commercial operation was moved to an airfield at St Albans, some 25 km from the city centre, for the construction period.
 The new buildings were officially opened in 1955.
 In 1973 the apron was extended to accommodate larger aircraft and a new departures terminal was opened in 1980.
-The facilities served the airport community until 2000 when plans for a major terminal upgrade were drawn.

 These facilities served the community till 2000 when plans for a major terminal upgrade was drawn-up.
 The separate arrivals and departures buildings were consolidated into a single facility with a central retail area linking the departures with arrivals creating a light friendly atmosphere.
 This facility caters for domestic flights but can be screened off to operate a fully compliant International arrivals and departures section.

 The airport's name change from Port Elizabeth International Airport to Chief Dawid Stuurman International Airport was officially gazetted on 23 February 2021.